What Is Swimrun?

 The Rockman meeting Swimrun competitors on a rocky crag in NorwayThe Rockman meets swimrunners on the course in Norway.

-We have written a page about SwimRun on a Budget for people new to the sport, who want to try it out with decent equipment, without spending much cash.
+We have written a page about SwimRun on a Budget for people new to the sport, who want to try it out with inexpensive equipment, without spending much cash.
 You can read more about all the equipment you might need HERE.

-I hope this guide to 'What Is SwimRun' has been interesting and fun!
+I hope this guide to 'What Is Swimrun?' has been interesting and fun!

 Back to Top